pantheon-systems/documentation/source/content/guides/drupal-commandline.md

 Be sure that you:

 - Are familiar with your operating system's command line.
 - Are using a Unix-based system (Linux or Mac OS X).
-Windows commands may vary slightly.
+Windows commands will vary slightly.
 - Have created a [Pantheon account](https://dashboard.pantheon.io/register).
 Pantheon accounts are always free for development.
 - Have an [SSH key](/ssh-keys) generated, added to your Pantheon dashboard, and loaded in to your local SSH agent.